 - Set forth those provisions allegedly violated;

-- Specify a time and date the student is required to meet with the Vice Chancellor or designee;
+- Specify a time and date the student is required to meet with the designated Hearing Officer;

-- The right of the student or organization to be accompanied by an advisor; and
+- The right of the student or organization to be accompanied by an advisor (The advisor may attend the hearing and consult with the student; however, they are not there to publically speak for the student); and

-- Inform the student that failure to appear at the appointed time at the Vice Chancellor’s or designee’s office may subject the student to further disciplinary action, have the case heard in absentia, and/or a hold on all registration, transcripts, etc.
+- Inform the student that failure to appear at the set administrative hearing time may subject the student to further disciplinary action, have the case heard in absentia, and/or a hold on all registration and transcripts.

-- During the educational hearing, the student or organization shall be informed of the
+A. During the educational hearing, the student or organization shall be informed of the following:

 - The nature of the complaint(s) filed, including a statement of the rule or regulation allegedly violated and the alleged act(s) committed.